top of page

 G. Scollege Bowl

-1. Is a one-month tournament for the bottom three regular season teams only.
+1. A one-month tournament for the bottom 3 regular-season teams only

-5. These three teams will form the Conlon Division next season.
+5. These three teams will form the Conlon Division in the next season

-7. Second place in the Scollege Bowl will draft 2nd in the next draft; 3rd place will draft 3rd.
+7. Second place in Scollege Bowl will draft 2nd in next draft; 3rd place will draft 3rd.

 IX.
 EXPANSION